reactome/graph-add-links/README.md

 ### XML_transformers

 For three resources (HMDB Metabolites, HMDB Protein, and Orphanet), the data retrieved is in XML format and the directory "xml_transformers" contain XSL (Extensible Stylesheet Language) files for transforming those XML files into simple TSV/CSV files for easier parsing by their file processors.

-### auth.properties

-	This file contains the user and password for connecting to the running graph database.
-Currently, a BOLT port of 7687 and host of "localhost" is assumed.

 ### config.properties

 This file contains the location of where resource files will be downloaded.
 It also contains any properties needed to access resource files such as usernames and passwords.
 Currently, two resources (COSMIC and Orphanet) require credentials to be able to access their data.
+The username and password credentials to connect to a running graph database are also required (Currently, a BOLT port of 7687 and host of "localhost" is assumed).
 The config.properties file expects the following:

 	downloadDirectory=<location_for_retrieved_mapping_data>
 	orphanetUser=<username>
 	orphanetPassword=<password>
 	cosmicUser=<username>
 	cosmicPassword=<password>
+	neo4jUserName=<username>
+	neo4jPassword=<password>

 ### identifier-resources.json